How One Generation Changed The Way We Think About Furniture

 When I was a toddler, my grandmother reupholstered it with the fabric I loved, stapled and sweating through the Minnesota summer while I napped.
 It traveled with our family when we moved to Idaho, one of our only pieces of furniture, a centerpiece of the living room.
 It moved to the new house we built down the street, where it became the TV room couch, home to hundreds of hours of cartoons and Star Trek: The Next Generation and MTV.
 My brother and I would hang upside down from it, our hair grazing the carpet, seeing how long we could last until the pounding in our heads became impossible to bear.

-Sometime around 1997, its springs began discernible.
+Sometime around 1997, its springs became discernible.
 It didn’t make the move to the next house.
 No one in my family can remember where it went, just that it didn’t end up on the curb.
 It was at least 40 years old.

 That blue couch survived as long as it did because its framing was solid wood; whatever its stuffing was, it held on for decades, not years.
 My grandparents, who’d lived through the Depression and, afterward, lived with great thrift, likely purchased the couch with a mind that it would be passed down to one of their three sons.
 It was a fixture of their home, and it became a fixture of our home.